davharris/Titlebot/README.md

 In general, the machine learning titles are harder to distinguish from real titles, but the ecology titles can be much funnier (see below).
 Real "creation science" is, of course, indistinguishable for Markov chain output.

-The transition matrices are in a [standard format](http://math.nist.gov/MatrixMarket/formats.html#MMformat) as exported by `Matrix::writeMM`.

 Praise for Titlebot:
 ====================